frodsan/minitest-sugar/README.md

 minitest-sugar
 ==============

-Helper to define a test method using a String.
+Define a Minitest 5+ test using a String.

 Usage
 -----